syncfusion-content/wpf-docs/wpf/Grid/Real-Time-Applications.md

 a.
 Excel-like Current Cell

-You can select a current cell in the Grid, similar to the current cell behavior in MS Excel.
+You can select a current cell in the Grid, similar to the current cell behavior in Microsoft Excel.
 This feature can be enabled, by setting GridModelOptions.ExcelLikeCurrentCell property to _true_, as follows:

 {% highlight c# %}
 grid.Model.Options.ExcelLikeCurrentCell = true;